-The solution of inviscid flow has been used widely in the literature to treat the flow problems with finite viscosity.
+An inviscid approximation has been used widely in the literature to treat the flow problems with finite viscosity.
 For example, Moore (1965) studied the rise of a deformed bubble in a liquid of small viscosity by calculating the dissipation of an irrotational flow around the bubble.
 Also, Joseph & Wang (2004) considered the viscous potential flow for decay of surface gravity waves.
-The viscous potential flow solution does satisfy the

-Navier-Stokes equations but does not satisfy the boundary condition for the tangential component of the velocity at a rigid surface and the tangential component of shear at a free surface.
+The viscous potential flow satisfies the Navier-Stokes equations but does not satisfy the boundary condition for the tangential component of the velocity at a rigid surface and the tangential component of shear at a free surface.

-In Appendix A, it is shown that the potential flow solution of flows with free surfaces satisfies the normal stress boundary condition on the free surface in the case of finite viscosity as well.
+In Appendix A, it is shown that the potential flow solution of flows with free streamline satisfies the normal stress boundary condition on the free streamline in the case of finite viscosity.
 Therefore, the viscous potential flow solution will be used here as a comparison to the Navier-Stokes solution of the aperture problem.
 The problem of incompressible potential flow through an aperture was solved a long time ago.
 The complex potential in z-plane for this flow is given implicitly by Currie (1974) (p.129)